-DHL and TrakPak are the most popular delivery services for shipping car parts from the US as they are able to cater for large and heavy packages.
+DHL and TrakPak are the most popular delivery services for shipping car parts from the US as they are able to cater for large packages.

 If you require Customs Documents, these will be provided to you in the booking process, but be clear in why you are shipping the spare part and describe in detail exactly what it is and always provide a recipient contact number.